rleonrlg/tic_tac_toe/README.md

 # tic_tac_toe
 homework to participate in the selection process for the NICE CXone training program

-to run the program please download and install Python V3 from https://www.python.org/ and add the path license if it's needed then open "cmd" or "PowerShell" in Windos and just go to the path where the program is located and type "python tic_tac_toe.py"
+to run the program please download and install Python V3 from https://www.python.org/ then open "cmd" or "PowerShell" in Windos and go to the path where the program is located and type "python tic_tac_toe.py"